datencia/debugging-with-vscode/README.md

 a VS Code extension to debug JavaScript code in the Google Chrome browser, or other targets that support the [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/).

+The versions we are using at the time of writing this guide are:

+* VS Code v1.6.1
+* Debugger for Chrome v2.0.0

 ## Summary Steps

 1. Install `Debugger for chrome` extension.